ssimmons122/19-PWA-TextEditor/README.md

 This application is Just Another Text Editor that functions on a single page, meets all Progressive Web Application (PWA) criteria, and works offline.
 JATE will also have the ability to be used outside of the browser after a download to a computer or mobile device.

 ## Installation
+This application utilizes multiple dev dependencies and the following commands will need to be run in the CLI:

 ## Usage

 ## Deployed Link and Visuals

+## License
+This work in progress is licensed under the MIT License

 ## Questions or Comments
 Reach out anytime with questions or comments at simmons1022@yahoo.com or on GitHub at https://github.com/ssimmons122